Dennis-Maigua/WillGuard/README.md

 This project is licensed under the MIT license.

-The Automated Wills DApp is a decentralized application (DApp) leveraging blockchain technology and smart contracts to streamline the creation and execution of wills.
+WillGuard is a decentralized application (DApp) leveraging blockchain technology and smart contracts to streamline the creation and execution of wills.
 By harnessing the transparency, security, and immutability of blockchain, this DApp offers users a reliable and efficient solution for managing their testamentary wishes.
 Traditional will-making processes are often cumbersome, prone to errors, and subject to legal complexities.
 The Automated Wills DApp revolutionizes this process, offering a user-friendly platform that ensures the accurate execution of testamentary wishes while maintaining the highest standards of security and privacy.